 Why a server can be bad for your SSD

-Unlike traditional hard disk drives (HDDs), a Solid State Drive (SSD) is composed of flash memory to store data.
-When you erase data from a flash device it doesn’t immediately go away, it’s flagged for deletion, and processes like TRIM and Garbage Collection will remove this old data to make room for new.
-In an HDD when you erase something it is flagged for deletion like in an SSD, but it is simply overwritten when new data when it becomes available; because of how data stored on an SSD this process will not work, and TRIM and Garbage Collection fill this role.
-So now that we have a basic understanding of how HDDs and SSDs manage data differently, we can begin to understand why installing consumer grade SSDs into anything like a server, workstation, or Network-attached storage (NAS), is not always such a straightforward option, and may not be recommend.
+Unlike traditional hard disk drives (HDDs), a Solid State Drive (SSD) is composed of flash memory that stores data.
+When you erase data from a flash device it doesn’t immediately go away.
+It’s flagged for deletion, and processes like TRIM and Garbage Collection, will remove this old data to make room for new.
+In an HDD when you erase something, it is flagged for deletion like in an SSD, but it is simply overwritten when new data when it becomes available; because of how data stored on an SSD this process will not work, and TRIM and Garbage Collection fill this role.
+Now that we have a basic understanding of how HDDs and SSDs manage data differently, we can begin to understand why installing consumer grade SSDs into anything like a server, workstation, or Network-attached storage (NAS), is not always such a straightforward option, and may not be recommend.

 A server or a NAS, will typically be running 24/7 in most situations, and if you understand Garbage Collection, you will know that it can only run when a drive is in an idle, powered state.
 This means that SSDs typically will not get a break if they’re running in these types of environments.
-Without Garbage Collection being able to run and do its job correctly, we are left with TRIM to perform this cleanup, and the news only gets worse when you realize TRIM is not compatible with most server setups that have any sort of RAID array, or NAS devices there are exceptions to this rule.
-Without TRIM or Garbage collection running, an SSD will start to accumulate deleted data.
+Without Garbage Collection being able to run and do its job correctly, we are left with TRIM to perform this cleanup.
+The problem with this is that TRIM is not compatible with most server setups that have any sort of RAID array, or NAS devices ( there are exceptions to this rule).
+Without TRIM or Garbage collection running, an SSD will start to accumulate erased data.
 Erased data that accumulates on an SSD will not be visible, and you cannot clean the drive up by simply formatting; formatting an already clogged up SSD would actually make any problem worse, since you’re adding an additional layer of erased data on top of what already exists.
 This accumulation of old data can have drastic effects on the performance of the drive, as well as potentially causing stability issues if the problem is severe enough.

 Understanding the differences between Consumer and Enterprise Grade SSDs